LihengHu/ICBPC/README.md

 ***

-## If you have any questions, you can email me by hlh8217@shu.edu.cn
+## If you have any questions, you can email me by huliheng@shu.edu.cn